rs/zkfarmer/README.md

     search
     soft

-You can explore the status of nodes in a farm:
+You can explore the status of hosts in a farm:

-    $ zkfarmer ls /services/db --fields enabled,hostname
+    $ zkfarmer ls /services/db --fields hostname,enabled
     1.2.3.4          hostname=db-01.example.com, enabled=0
     1.2.3.5          hostname=db-02.example.com, enabled=1
     ...

 To dump sub-fields, use dotted notation (ex: mysql.replication_delay).

-### Get field of node
+### Retrieve an host field

-The `zkfarm get` can return the value of a given field of a node:
+The `zkfarm get` can return the value of a given field for a host:

     $ zkfarmer get /services/db/1.2.3.4 enabled
     0

-### Set field of a node
+### Edit an host field

-You can also change the field of a node from anywhere on your network:
+You can also change the value of field for a given host from anywhere on your network like this:

     $ zkfarmer set /services/db/1.2.3.4 enabled 1

+The local configuration on the host will immediately get updated as well as all consumers currently exporting this farm.